FullGC/FullGC.github.io/_posts/2017-12-07-Manage-development-and-delivery-workflow-part-2.md

 </configuration>
 ````

-In Part 3(note: add a link) we'll review the Jenkins Pipeline job, which compiles, runs the tests and performs the release process.
+In [Part-3](https://fullgc.github.io/manage-development-and-delivery-workflow-with-jgit-flow-and-jenkins-pipeline-part-3) we'll review the Jenkins Pipeline job, which compiles, runs the tests and performs the release process.